Learned Free-Energy Functionals from Pair-Correlation Matching for Dynamical Density Functional Theory: Conclusion

 \section{Conclusion}

 To summarize, we have presented results that the neural excess free-energy functional trained via pair-correlation matching can be directly applied to DDFT without retraining, with high accuracy relative to an analytical free-energy approximation and with high efficiency relative to BD simulations.
 We show this for both conserved dynamics, as well as for non-conserved dynamics via a novel gradient flow based extension which we evaluate on a system inspired by breakthrough adsorption simulations.
-Future work could focus on the extension of this method to systems with full $3$D geometry and anisotropic particles, and extending it to incorporate superadiabatic forces~\cite{heras}, towards practical applications in modeling many-body non-equilibrium systems.
+Pair-correlation matching thus offers a practical route to predicting non-equilibrium dynamics by training on homogeneous equilibrium density data, which is significantly less expensive to sample in higher dimensions than inhomogeneous equilibrium density data~\cite{dijdft}, inhomogeneous steady-state density data~\cite{zimmermann2024neural} or out-of-equilibrium dynamical density data.